Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 • 10:00–11:30 AM

-Kashi Vishwanath Corridor DarshanThe new Kashi Corridor is spectacular.
-Adjacent to Dashashwamedh Ghat.
+Kashi Vishwanath Corridor DarshanThe Kashi Corridor is spectacular.
+Adjacent to Dashashwamedh Ghat — see our Kashi darshan guide for timings.
 Group bags and footwear stay safely in the Urbania boot — driver supervises.

 • 12:30–1:30 PM